Harden scores 59 to power Rockets past Wizards

 Houston trailed 152-150 when Eric Gordon hit a 3-pointer with 59 seconds left.
 Beal responded with a layup and foul shot to put the Wizards ahead by two at the 48-second mark.
 Westbrook's three-point play put the Rockets up 156-155 with 32 seconds left.

-Washington trailed 104-103 before Bertans (10 points) sparked a 14-7 run to the end of the third quarter.
+Washington trailed 104-103 before Bertans sparked a 14-7 run to the end of the third quarter.
+He scored 10 points in the span.
 Troy Brown Jr. hit a 3-pointer to put the Wizards up 126-114 early in the fourth.

-The lead was 133-121 after Bryant's jumper at the 7:24 mark, but Houston scored seven straight points before Beal answered with a 3-pointer and Bryant's floater pushed the lead back to 10.
+The lead was 133-121 after Thomas Bryant's jumper at the 7:24 mark, but Houston scored seven straight points before Beal answered with a 3-pointer moments later and Bryant's floater later pushed the lead back to 10.
 Houston rallied again as Westbrook and Harden scored to pull the Rockets within 147-142 with 3:11 remaining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)